[Last updated July 10, 2025]

 Selling your policy

 The longer someone is expected to live, the lower their insurance payout will be.
-Therefore, with a short life expectancy, many terminally-ill policyholders can see a larger payout.
-Depending on the company that buys your policy, you may be required to share the medical records of your terminal diagnosis/chronic illness or get a life expectancy assessment from a doctor.
+Therefore, with a short life expectancy, many terminally ill policyholders can see a larger payout.
+Depending on the company that buys your policy, you may be required to share the medical records of your terminal diagnosis or chronic illness or get a life expectancy assessment from a doctor.

-The insured will receive their payout in a lump sum of cash in as little as three weeks after the investor initiates the process, and there are no rules or restrictions to how the insured can utilize the money.
+The insured will receive their payout in a lump sum of cash in as little as weeks after the investor initiates the process.
+There are no rules or restrictions on how the insured can utilize the money.
 However, it is important to understand that receiving a lump sum of money may change your financial situation, resulting in the loss of certain government benefits like Medicaid.

 What is the difference between a life settlement and a viatical settlement?